-- The retirement contribution rates for PSRS and PEERS remain unchanged for the 2018-19 year.
-Employee insurance and other benefit costs are expected to increase 7%.
-The district continues to provide The Bridge Health Center, our employer sponsored clinic for employees and their dependents on our health plans as a means to 1) increase quality care available, 2) decrease expenses for that care, and 3) provide wellness initiatives to assist both employees and the plan in the longer term. - ➤ Capital- increase due to the passing of the 2017 Bond Issue. - The amount spent on capital projects in 2018-19 continues at a more regular amount, similar to that spent in previous years, prior to the 2014 bond issue.
-Major building systems and facility needs have been assessed, with the most pressing issues included in our successful 2017 bond issue.
-(See Appendix C for a list of bond projects.)
-The District still maintains an ongoing facility needs assessment of upcoming and anticipated maintenance/renovation projects.
+The retirement contribution rates for PSRS and PEERS remain unchanged for the 2018-19 year.
+Employee insurance and other benefit costs are expected to increase 1.5%.
+The district continues to provide The Bridge Health Center, our employer sponsored clinic for employees and their dependents on our health plans as a means to 1) increase quality care available, 2) decrease expenses for that care, and 3) provide wellness initiatives to assist both employees and the plan in the longer term.